Search for Important Questions

 1. Highlight the role of Gandhi's philosophy in solving the problems of the contemporary World.

-2. Explain the religious thought of Gandhiji.
+3. Explain the socio-economic thought of Mahatma Gandhi.

 1. Indicate the two aspects of a philosophy.